 The Arcade Cleveland was built atop what was a sandy Prehistoric lake and the grand staircase follows the original natural topography, Tom Yablonsky, Executive Director of the Downtown Cleveland Alliance shows us.
 The most stunning architectural features are the glass roof and the long interior atrium space, at 290 feet long, designed to allow in a sumptuous amount of natural light.
 The only arcade in the world that exceeds it in length is the Galleria Vittorio Emanuele II in Milan, Italy, one of its architectural inspirations.
 Despite landmark designation, the first in Cleveland to receive National Landmark status and just the 9th in the country, the Arcade deteriorated over the years.
 A $60 million restoration took place in 2001 with the Hyatt Development Corporation stepping in as the major anchor tenant.

 The Arcade Cleveland is the must stunning, but there are several more worthy of a visit just nearby.
 The 5th Street Arcades combines two historic arcades: The Colonial Arcade and the Euclid Arcade.
-And don’t miss the cluster of beautiful, restored theaters in the Historic Gateway, considered the second largest theater complex after Lincoln Center in New York City.
+And don’t miss the cluster of beautiful, restored theaters in Playhouse Square, considered the second largest theater complex after Lincoln Center in New York City.

 The Cleveland Arcade is located on East 4th Street, between Euclid and Superior Avenues.